crf8472/libarcsdec/BUILD.md

 NOTE on ffmpeg:

-Libarcs uses the decoding API introduced with libavcodec 57.37.100 on 21, April 2016, hence the requirements are:
+Libarcsdec uses the decoding API introduced with libavcodec 57.37.100 on 21, April 2016, hence the requirements are:

 |ffmpeg-lib  |minimal version |
 |------------|----------------|